The best things to do in London while traveling on a budget.

 Tip: On Sundays, Brick Lane fills with outdoor food vendors and carts selling antiques and vintage apparel.
 Also on Sunday mornings, take a short walk northeast from Brick Lane to visit the beautiful Columbia Lane Flower Market.

-Of course, a visit to London doesn’t feel complete without seeing all the famous stuff.
-Definitely visit Big Ben and the Houses of Parliament, Westminster Abbey, the Tower of London, St. Paul’s Cathedral, the Millennium Bridge, Trafalgar Square, Buckingham Palace, Hyde Park, and all the other toursity spots.
+Famous London Tourist Attractions: Of course, a visit to London doesn’t feel complete without seeing all the famous stuff.
+Definitely try to see Big Ben and the Houses of Parliament, Westminster Abbey, the Tower of London, St. Paul’s Cathedral, the Millennium Bridge, Trafalgar Square, Buckingham Palace, Hyde Park, and all the other touristy spots.

 Rather than pay for the overpriced and touristy London Eye, visit one of these unique spots for a great panoramic view of the city.